California Institution for Women

-One Leg at a Time is a dance rehabilitation series led by HDD teaching artists in partnership with Just Detention International at the California Institution for Women.
-The goal of the project is to help imprisoned women connect to a creative, self-affirming space of inner freedom in support of cultivating mental and physical vulnerability.
-The workshops are currently being held at the California Institution for Women and led by two HDD teaching artists (read about their experience HERE).
+HDD teaching artists, in partnership with Just Detention International, led a 12 week dance rehabilitation series at the California Institution for Women, a women’s state prison located in Chino.
+The goal of the project was to help imprisoned women connect to a creative, self-affirming space of inner freedom in support of cultivating mental and physical vulnerability.
+You can read about the experiences of teaching artists Himerria Wortham and Lenin Fernandez HERE.